Nima Adlerblum

 Nima Adlerblum (August 4, 1881 -- July 25, 1974) was a philosopher, writer, educator, and Zionist activist.
 Her father was Rabbi Chaim Hirschensohn, a prominent Zionist activist and early proponent of Religious Zionism.

 Early life

-Adlerblum was born Nehama Hirschensohn to parents Chaim and Chava Hirschensohn.
+Adlerblum was born Nehama Hirschensohn to parents Chaim and Chava Hirschensohn in Jerusalem, Ottoman Palestine.
 She was the oldest of five children, including Tamar De Sola Pool and Tehilla Lichtenstein.
 In 1901, her family emigrated to Turkey, and in 1903, they settled in the United States.
 Her father led five congregations in Hoboken, New Jersey.
 She studied at the Alliance Israelite Universelle in Paris.

 Education

 Adlerblum received a bachelor's, master's, and doctorate from Columbia University.
 For her master's thesis, she wrote "The Hebrew conception of suffering analyzed and compared with those of the Greeks with a brief sketch of the conception of suffering developed by Christianity."
 In 1926, she received her doctorate with the thesis "A Study of Gersonides in His Proper Perspective." under the guidance of John Dewey.
 Adlerblum argued that Jewish philosophy existed independently of Islamic and Greek philosophy.
 She based much of her philosophy on the works of Yehuda Halevi.